 Because credit card issuers frequently change their travel card promotions, it can be a challenge for you to find the right travel card for yourself.
-To help you cut through the fine print and mass of offers, I’ve compiled a list of the best travel credit cards that offer the most attractive rewards out there.
-You need very good to excellent credit score for these cards.
+To help you cut through the fine print and mass of offers, we have compiled a list of the best travel credit cards that offer the most attractive rewards out there.
+You need a very good to excellent credit score for these cards.

 Chase Sapphire Preferred Card.
 Receive 40,000 points after spending $3,000 during the first 3 months, worth up to $500 in travel bookings through Ultimate Rewards.
 Earn 5,000 bonus points after adding an authorized user to your account and making a purchase within the first 3 months of card membership.
 Earn 2 points for every $1 spent on travel and dining at restaurants, and 1 point per $1 for every other purchase.
 No foreign transaction fee. $95 annual fee waived the first year.
 Read review of Chase Sapphire Preferred Card here.

-United MileagePlus Explorer.
+United MileagePlus® Explorer Card.
 This card issued by JPMorgan Chase gives you 30,000 bonus miles when you spend $1,000 in the first 3 months.
 Earn 2 miles for every $1 spent on tickets from United Airlines, and 1 mile for every $1 spent on all other purchases.
 Earn unlimited miles that never expire.
 Get 10,000 bonus miles when you spend more than $25,000 yearly.
 You will qualify and receive 5,000 bonus miles after your first purchase and addition of an authorized user to your account; both must occur during the first 3 months from account opening.
 Miles can be redeemed for airfare, hotel stays or auto rentals.
-Enjoy 2 annual complimentary lounge passes to the United’s lounge.
+Enjoy 2 annual complimentary lounge passes to the United lounge.
 First bag checked-in is free.
 No foreign transaction fees. $0 introductory annual fee, after that a $95 annual fee.
 Read review of United card here.

 Chase Sapphire.
 Earn 10,000 bonus points after spending $500 during the first 3 months.
 Receive 2,500 when you add another authorized user and make a purchase within this same 3 month period.
 Earn 2 points for every $1 spent at restaurants, as well as on airfare and hotels booked through Ultimate Rewards and 1 point for each $1 spent on all other purchases.
 No limit to how many points you can earn.
 Points never expire.
 No annual fee.
 Read review of Chase Sapphire here.

 Citi Hilton HHonors Visa Signature Card.
 Receive 40,000 bonus points when you spend $1,000 during the first 4 months.
 Earn 6 points for every $1 you spend on participating Hilton hotels around the world, 3 points for every $1 you spend on gas stations, supermarkets and drugstores; and 2 points for every $1 you spend on all other purchases.
 You also have the option of purchasing bonus points if you’re short of points in order to redeem them.
 Enjoy HHonors Silver status when staying at Hilton 4 times or 10 nights earned yearly.
 No annual fee.
-Read review of Hilton Rewards here.
+Read review of Hilton card here.

 Citi® Platinum Select® / AAdvantage® World MasterCard®.
 Receive 30,000 bonus miles when you spend $1,000 in the first 3 months, which you can redeem for a round trip flight in the US.
 Earn 2 miles per dollar spent on American Airlines purchases and 1 mile for every dollar you spend on other purchases.
 Earn $100 American Airlines Flight Discount each year that you spend $30,000 or more in purchases and renew your card membership.
 Get 10% extra miles on the miles you redeem each month, up to 10,000 bonus miles each year. $95 annual fee, waived for first 12 months.
 Read review of Citi AAdvantage MasterCard here.